Documenting

 More Fun.
 Less Stress.

-If “traditional” isn’t your thing, you’re in the right place.
-Let’s build a wedding day with renegade heart: simple, intentional, and fully yours.
+If traditional is not your thing, you are in the right place.
+Your day can be simple, intentional, artful, and fully yours.

 Smiling man with glasses and dark hair, wearing a light gray V-neck shirt, standing against a dark background.